ghostkcleung/tft_framework/md/hardware.md

 - [3.5 inch ILI9488 SPI](http://www.lcdwiki.com/zh/3.5inch_SPI_Module_ILI9488_SKU:MSP3520)
 - [4.0 inch ST7796s](http://www.lcdwiki.com/zh/3.5inch_SPI_Module_ILI9488_SKU:MSP3520)

 For the project, ESP32 is recommended.
 It has higher performance, more memories, multi task supported and Wifi/BT, internal storage(SPIFFS) built-in.
 ESP32 is almost fully support Arduino.
 In terms of transmission, the speed of 16 pins parallel bus is faster than SPI.
 It is suitable for Arduino Mega or Due.
-But it is not easy to implement with ESP32.
+But it is not easy to implement and wiring with ESP32.

 ESP32 with ST7796s is recommended.